e1kfL0ck/writeups/HTB/Sea/README.md

 ffuf -c -w /opt/seclists/Discovery/Web-Content/big.txt -u "http://$TARGET/FUZZ" -recursion -recursion-depth 4 -fc 302,401,403
 ```

 After searching for a while, I came across two interesting paths: `/themes/bike/version` and `/themes/bike/Readme.md`.
-With them I learn that the site is using the `WonderCMS` framework in it's version 3.2.0.
+With them I learned that the site is using the `WonderCMS` framework in it's version 3.2.0.

-Let's dig for some exploits on [exploit-db.com](https://www.exploit-db.com/exploits/51805).
+Let's dig for an exploit on [exploit-db.com](https://www.exploit-db.com/exploits/51805).

 I found a pretty intereting one with `WonderCMS` version 4.3.2.